-I study the psychological and biological underpinnings of political attitudes and behavior.
-My approach to research is interdisciplinary, combining ideas and methods from social psychology, political psychology, and social cognitive neuroscience.
+Dr. Haas studies the psychological and biological underpinnings of political attitudes and behavior.
+Her approach to research is interdisciplinary, combining ideas and methods from social psychology, political psychology, and social cognitive neuroscience.

-I am interested in the expression of political attitudes, beliefs, and ideology, and how this expression is influenced by situational factors.
-Much of my current work is focused on understanding how uncertainty interacts with threat to shape political behavior (e.g., political tolerance) and underlying cognitive and neural processing.
-I am also interested in understanding how and when political ideology functions as a social identity, and what this means for political attitude expression.
+Dr. Haas is interested in the expression of political attitudes, beliefs, and ideology, and how this expression is influenced by situational factors.
+Much of her recent work has focused on understanding how uncertainty interacts with threat to shape political behavior (e.g., political tolerance, support for compromise) and underlying cognitive and neural processing.
+She is also interested in understanding how and when political ideology functions as a social identity, and what this means for political attitude expression.

 - Cunningham, W. A., Johnsen, I. R., & Waggoner, A. S. (2011).
 Orbitofrontal cortex provides cross-modal valuation of self-generated stimuli.
 Social Cognitive and Affective Neuroscience, 6(3), 286-293.